joedefen/crostini-kde-setup/README.md

 # CROSTINI KDE SETUP #
-> See this and similar projects at [Chrome Appliances](https://www.chromeappliances.com/)
+> * See this and similar projects at [Chrome Appliances](https://www.chromeappliances.com/)
+> * Having trouble?
+See "Known Issues" below.  **ALERT**: if switched to Debian "Unstable" or "Testing", Debian 12 / Bookworm requires workarounds (starting about Apr 2023).

 ### Purpose ###
 With only two commands, install key apps from KDE, one of the most popular Linux Desktops due to it efficiency, customizability, and good looks (but **it does NOT install the KDE Plasma Desktop**).
 For newbies, most importantly, it installs **Discover** which is an elegant, easy-to-use "app store" for Linux apps and nearly every app is free.